Badrhoul/Zeeko-Berber-Shop/README.md

 # Getting started

+You will need Express server and MongoDB to run this project.

 Open the terminal and type "npm install" - This is for date formatting across the application

 Navigate to the server folder and run the same command.
 When the dependencies installed run command "nodemon index" to start the server.